 Even though areas frequently visited by tourists haven’t being affected, airport and a irlines are operating and tour companies are in constant conversations the crisis has delivered a reduction in travel arrivals.

-As far as Fenitur, Nicaragua International Tourism Fair(June 7-11, 2018) organized by Canatur, due to the impossibility of ensuring the participation of the international trade (wholesalers and tour operators) to the event at this moment we have decided to reschedule.
+As far as Fenitur, Nicaragua International Tourism Fair(2019)organized by Canatur, due to the impossibility of ensuring the participation of the international trade (wholesalers and tour operators) to the event at this moment we have decided to reschedule.
 As soon as we have, the dates secured and confirmed, we will advise the new dates to national and international travel industry.

 Please note that the Chamber of Tourism, all its different associations, are interested in resolving this crisis as soon as possible, we will contribute to the dialogue as part of the Nicaragua Superior Council (Cosep), hoping for the best and willingness of all parties to find the best solution to the crisis.